image-source-control/image-source-control/readme.txt

 = in development =

+= 1.1 =
 * [fixed] show image sources under the post
+* [fixed] display "checked" attribute in frontend
+* [feature] show sources for all images visible in the post content, not the post gallery
+* [feature] automatically load image source list first time a post is displayed after plugin installation

 = 1.0 =
 * initial submittion
-* [Feature] Added image source fields to mediathek
+* [feature] Added image source fields to mediathek
-* [Feature] List images with missing sources
+* [feature] List images with missing sources
-* [Feature] Shortcode to include the sources in content fields
+* [feature] Shortcode to include the sources in content fields
-* [Feature] Function to include sources of a post in templates
+* [feature] Function to include sources of a post in templates

 == Instructions ==

-Content is following
-maybe link to external source
+...